lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

             * standards of good practice that people's behavior falls short of
         - Imposing procedures onto history
         - Imposing available data onto history
-        - Standrads of good practice
+        - Standards of good practice
         - Out of context II: cherry-picking
             * grouping and labeling behavior fragments
         - Out of context III: the shopping bag